zaccherinij/jeremyzacch/README.md

 <hr/>

-My name is Jérémy Zaccherini, and this is my very own website.
+My name is Jérémy Zaccherini,

 I am interested in tech, design, privacy, creativity, strategy, growth, freedom and humans — in my work, and in life in general.